patrickbucher/docs/tls/tls-mastery.md

 # Chapter 10: Becoming a CA

-Even though using a professionally maintained CA is usually the best option, sometimes you need to run your own internal CA.
+Even though using a professionally maintained CA is usually the best option, sometimes you need to run your own CA.

-A _Private Trust Anchor_ is based on a self-signed certificate, which initially is not trusted by the clients, until you install the root certificate's public key on them.
+A _Private Trust Anchor_ is based on a self-signed certificate, which initially is not trusted by the clients, until you install the root certificate on them.
 This effort is proportional to the number of clients, servers, and applications that are going to use your own CA.

 Running a CA on a virtual machine is fine for testing and education, but for a professional setup, your CA should run on a server not facing the Internet.
 Building and running your own CA teaches you a lot about TLS and X.509.

-While everything can be build with OpenSSL alone, consider commercial CA solutions for a professional setup, such as easy-rsa, XCA, Dogtag, FreeIPA, or EJBCA.
+While everything can be built with OpenSSL alone, consider commercial CA solutions for a professional setup, such as easy-rsa, XCA, Dogtag, FreeIPA, or EJBCA.
 There is also a lot of software capable of signing certificates you might already be running, such as Active Directory, Puppet, FreeNAS, Hashicorp Vault